-- 1. Describe your state/territory's requirements for pre-licensure inspections of licensed inhome child care providers for compliance with health, safety, and fire standards. - 2.
-Describe your state/territory's requirements for at least annual, unannounced inspections of licensed CCDF in-home child care providers. - 3.
-Identify the frequency of unannounced inspections:
+1. Describe your state/territory's requirements for pre-licensure inspections of licensed family child care providers for compliance with health, safety, and fire standards Pre-licensure or pre-registration inspections are conducted by the Department's licensing inspectors for compliance with health, safety, and fire standards prior to issuing a license or registration to operate a family child care home or group child care home.

+2. Describe your state/territory's requirements for annual, unannounced inspections of licensed CCDF family child care providers